isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 -   Be at least 21 years old.
 -   Be keen to build on their competencies in order to perform the role of a Peer Support Specialist.
--   Have a diagnosed mental health condition which is now stabilised.
+-   Have a diagnosed mental health condition which has stabilised.
--   Be willing to share their own lived experiences in order to support the recovery journeys of their peers.
+-   Be willing to share their own lived experiences in order to support others in their recovery.
--   Be willing to self-identify as a present, or former primary user of mental health services.
+-   Be a Singapore Citizen or Singapore Permanent Resident.

 The skills and knowledge that learners are required to possess prior to applying for this course, are as follows: